othman853/python-newbie-hotel-reservation/README.md

 Exclusively for learning purposes.

-For now, trying to get familiar with Python syntax, writing simple, procedural code on `godfile.py`
+For now, trying to get familiar with Python syntax, writing simple, procedural code on `godfile.py` no patterns nor good practices, just some messy code.

 Furthermore:
   - Apply minimal OO